 Drill Tech Drilling & Shoring, Inc. designs and builds foundation support systems for various applications

 including new foundation construction, existing foundation retrofitting, and underpinning of existing structures.
-We routinely employ drilled shafts, micropiles, tiedown anchors, and augercast piles for these applications.
+We routinely employ drilled shafts, micropiles, tiedown anchors, torque down piles, augercast piles, helical piles and stone columns for these applications.

 Drill Tech and our staff of professional engineers have been involved in some of the biggest, deepest, and most high profile tiedown anchor projects in the United States, including the retrofit of the Golden Gate Bridge.